lordoferos/lateXR/README.md

 # lateXR
-Playing around with latex in R
+Playing around with latex in R Markdown

 # Figure